 November 3, 1878

-After being unsuccessful in obtaining their desired land near Jericho, the group purchased a 3,400 dunam (unit of land area used in the Ottoman Empire; 1 dunam equals 1,000 square meters) piece of land from a Greek owner near the Yarkon River and next to the Arab village Mulabbis.
+Instead, the group purchased a 3,400 dunam piece of land from a Greek owner near the Yarkon River and next to the Arab village Mulabbis.
+(A dunam is a unit of land area used in the Ottoman Empire; one dunam equals 1,000 square meters)

 The initial settlement was short lived due to disappointing harvests and an outbreak of malaria.
 In 1882, there were only 10 houses and 66 residents.
-Soon after as conditions deteriorated due to malaria and other health hazards, the residents abandoned the settlement.
-In 1883, a new group of immigrants from Russia, known as BILU settled in Petah Tikvah and were soon aided by Edmund Rothschild who provided funds to drain the area’s swamps.
-The draining of the swamps enabled the new residents plant citrus groves which in turn led to economic development and more residents.
+As conditions further deteriorated, due to health hazards, the residents abandoned the settlement.
+In 1883, a new group of immigrants from Russia, part of the Bilu movement whose goal was agricultural settlement in the Land of Israel, settled in Petah Tikvah and were soon aided by Edmund Rothschild who provided funds to drain the area’s swamps.
+The draining of the swamps enabled the new residents to plant citrus groves which in turn led to economic development and more residents.
 By 1900, there were 818 residents in Petah Tikvah.